 The Projects Display is only relevant for Visual Studio builds.

 Clicking a configuration name in the left pane displays that configuration's build output in the right pane of the display, in a format similar to MSVC's output window.
-This display features the following enhancements over MSVC's standard output display:

 The Projects display supports the same list of features available in the Output Display.

 The Summary Display shows various statistics describing the build process and status, as well as currently utilized processing power and license information.